-Variants on the Dispute Review Board theme include Dispute Adjudication Board (DABs), similarly constituted but able to make interim binding decisions.
+Variants on the Dispute Review Board theme include Dispute Adjudication Board (DABs) and "Combined Dispute Boards" (CDBs), similarly constituted but able to make interim binding decisions.

-In such circumstances the parties can turn to a "Referee" and empower that Referee to make interim decisions aimed at stabilizing their situation, and getting them on a path to resolution via litigation, arbitration, or mediation, for example.
+In such circumstances the parties can empower a "Referee" to give guidance, or even make interim decisions aimed at getting the parties on a path to project completion.

-This Referee procedure is not to be confused with arbitration on the merits.
-Rather, it is an emergency, temporary arrangement to get the parties to the point that they can conduct a meaningful litigation or arbitration on the merits.
+This Referee procedure is usually thought of as an emergency, temporary arrangement to get the parties to the point that they can conduct a meaningful litigation or arbitration on the merits.